cloud66-samples/errbit/README.md

 Password: password

 ## Deploying with Cloud 66
-Deploying and maintaining a Gitlab setup through Cloud 66 is extremely easy.
+Deploying and maintaining an Errbit setup through Cloud 66 is extremely easy.
 Click the badge and follow the instructions below to deploy!

 #### Deploying on Cloud 66
-Deploying and maintaining a Errbit setup through Cloud 66 is extremely easy.
 Simply follow 7 steps on [building your stack](https://www.cloud66.com/help/first_stack), sign up for a Sendgrid account (for sending emails) and set the environment variables below to have your own fully functioning Errbit installation up and running.

 Note: Setting environment variables is done during step five, before you click 'deploy':